Table Of Content

 • Rhythmic, regulating sounds or music

-• Mindful breathing (“Smell the flower, blow the pinwheel”)
+• Deep breathing exercises (“Smell the flower, blow the pinwheel”)

 • Visual imagery (glitter jars, guided relaxation script)